OLaprevote/pyrolyse/README.md

 # Pyrolyse, syntactic sugar for PyRosetta

-Pyrosetta is a python API of Rosetta, a software intended for protein design.
+PyRosetta is a python API of Rosetta, a software intended for protein design.

 **Pyrolyse NEEDS PyRosetta to be installed.**

-Parts of PyRosetta source code are copied and modified here.
+This package contains modified PyRosetta source code.
-License for PyRosetta can be found here:
+Academic License for PyRosetta can be read here:
 <https://els2.comotion.uw.edu/print/licencing-option/19>

 Pyrolyse mostly performs monkey-patching of existing classes in order to make PyRosetta feel more pythonic.
 There are also some dynamic definitions of new class attributes, and some useful new functions are created as well,

-The initiative in itself is probably shallow, and was simply started because some PyRosetta methods didn't feel "palatable" to me, which gives you an idea of how deep the stick must be up my [Argininosuccinate Synthase][1].

-As PyRosetta and Rosetta are ever-growing softwares, not everything can be patched manually so that it has a "pythonic" vibe.
-Which is why having an independant module doing it may be a good idea: while not needed to run PyRosetta, it can be imported over it to smoothen its use where the smoothing has been developed.
-If it is not yet patched or buggy, one can always use the unpatched pyrosetta function.

-For example, in pyrosetta, to get psi of the first residue then set it to zero one would write:
+For example, in PyRosetta, to get psi of the first residue then set it to zero one would write:
 ```python
 print(pose.psi(1))
 pose.set_psi(1, 0.)
 ```

-While when using pyrolyse over pyrosetta, one could also write:
+While when using pyrolyse over PyRosetta, one could also write:
 ```python
 print(pose.psis[0])
 pose.psis[0] = 0.
 ```

-Which also permits to redefine several psis in a row with slices (although directly modifying torsion angles may not be the first goal when using pyrosetta).
+Which also permits to redefine several psis in a row with slices (although directly modifying torsion angles may not be the first goal when using PyRosetta).
 Other simple things consist in transforming most methods serving as read-only attributes into, well, read-only attributes, e.g. `pose.size()` becomes `pose.size`.
 This can be useful during autocompletion in notebooks or python interpreter to quickly grasp the usage of each proposition.

+As PyRosetta and Rosetta are huge ever-growing softwares, not everything can be patched manually right away so that it gets a "pythonic" vibe.
+Which is why having an independant module doing it may be a good idea: while not needed to run PyRosetta, it can be imported over it to smoothen its use, when it has been developed.
+If it is not yet patched or too buggy, one can always use the unpatched PyRosetta function.

 [1]:https://www.uniprot.org/uniprot/P00966

 # How to install

-Given licensing problems as some functions are copied (although modified) from PyRosetta, pyrolyse was not made available on PyPI for easy `pip install`.
-Hence the best way to get it would be to get this repository on your computer, go inside, then run `pip install -e .`.
+Pyrolyse has not yet been made available on PyPI for easy `pip install`.
+Hence the best way to get it would be to get this repository on your computer using `git clone https://github.com/OLaprevote/pyrolyse.git`.
+Go inside, then run `pip install -e .`.
-Note that the environment in which it is installed must contain PyRosetta package.
+Note that the environment in which it is installed must contain PyRosetta package, and setuptools to do `pip`.
+These are currently the only requirements.

 # How to run

 There are multiple ways to use pyrolyse:
- - Either keep importing everything from PyRosetta, then import `pyrolyse.all` to monkey-patch every objects and import new defined functions, like:
+ - Keep importing everything from PyRosetta, then import `pyrolyse.all` to monkey-patch every objects and import new defined functions, like:

 ```Python